chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

 .. warning::
-    * This case is a computationally intensive example.
+    * This case is a computationally expensive example.
 It can take several days to run on a desktop computer.

 Features